MKumardmk/MKumardmk/README.md

 - 👋 Hi, I’m @MKumardmk
 - 🔭 I’m currently working as a Full Stack Developer
-- 🔭 I’m currently learning Machine learning
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science and Artificial Intelligence and looking for jobs in the same field.
+- 🌱 I’m currently learning Data Science at GUVI institute which operates under IIT-Madras, Chennai.
-- 💞️ I’m looking to collaborate on Python Based Projects
+- 💞️ I’m looking to collaborate on projects related to Data Science and Machine Learning.
-- 📫 How to reach me ...

 <!---